pkanGitHub/pkanGitHub.github.io/_posts/2020-04-19-javascript_rails_project_to_be_continues.markdown

 ### What is AJAX?

 AJAX = Asynchronous Javascript And XML

-AJAX allows web pages to be
+AJAX allows web pages to be:

 * Updated without reloading
 * Request and receive data from a server
 * Send data to a server behind the scene